VectifyAI/Finbench-Result/README.md

 [FinanceBench](https://arxiv.org/pdf/2311.11944) is a pioneering test suite designed to evaluate the performance of large language models (LLMs) on open-book financial question answering (QA).
 It includes questions about publicly traded companies, each accompanied by corresponding answers and evidence strings.
 It has the following key features:
-- **Ecologically valid questions:** Cover a diverse set of scenarios relevant to publicly traded companies.
+- **Ecologically valid questions:** Covers a diverse set of scenarios relevant to publicly traded companies.
 - **Model evaluation:** Includes assessment of 16 state-of-the-art model configurations such as GPT-4.
 - **Limitations identified:** Highlights the limitations of current LLMs for financial QA, including hallucinations and refusal to answer.